Jury finds Harvey Weinstein guilty in L.A. sexual assault trial

 The allegations brought against Weinstein in Los Angeles involved a group of eight women, all of whom were referred to as Jane Doe in court.
 Two accusers remained anonymous.
 The first, known as Jane Doe #1, a Russian actor and model, now based in Italy, gave an emotional three-day testimony and was the first witness to take the stand.
 The second, Jane Doe #3, testified that Weinstein trapped her in a hotel bathroom and assaulted her when she was hired to give him a massage in 2010.

-All seven remaining accusers have identified themselves publicly.
-They are: Jennifer Siebel Newsom, the wife of California Governor Gavin Newsom; Lauren Young, the only accuser who testified against Weinstein at both his Los Angeles and New York trials; Kelly Sipherd; Ambra Battilana Gutierrez; Natassia Malthe; and Ashley Matthau.
+All six remaining accusers have identified themselves publicly.
+They are: Siebel Newsom; Lauren Young, the only accuser who testified against Weinstein at both his Los Angeles and New York trials; Kelly Sipherd; Ambra Battilana Gutierrez; Natassia Malthe; and Ashley Matthau.

 Anecdotally, more than 80 women have come forward with allegations of sexual assault and misconduct against Weinstein stretching back several decades.
 Many of them spoke out on the heels of 2017 reports by the New York Times and New Yorker that initially exposed the allegations and shared some women's stories.